Brayheart/Ya-Know-What/README.md

   > By the user's choice, YKW will generate either hateful or loving responses.

 ## How to Get Started ##
-  > Steps to get started: *separate paragraph*
+  > Steps to get started:
-  > Clone this repo *separate paragraph*
+  1. Clone this repo
-  > Run: npm install *separate paragraph*
+  2. Run: npm install
-  > Fill in the appropriate fields: who you want to tell off and your own name.
+  3. Fill in the appropriate fields: who you want to tell off and your own name.

 ## Feedback ##
   > "No longer do I stand by quietly when I'm verbally abused!
 I now have a great response for whatever situation I'm thrown in!" - Satisfied Customer